Arctic mission will trap scientists in ice to study climate

 The mission’s international collaboration and scope have drawn comparisons with the International Space Station, the most expensive and remote outpost mankind has yet created.

-“Actually, we’ll be farther away from civilization because the space station is in an orbit only 400 to 500 kilometers high, and we’ll be much farther away,” Rex said.
+“Actually, we’ll be farther away from civilization because the space station is in an orbit only 400 to 500 kilometers high,” Rex said.

-Once the Polarstern is carried into the depth of the Arctic night, far off the coast of northern Greenland, the scientists will be on their own, too far away for emergency evacuations by air or sea, he said.
+Once the Polarstern is carried into the depth of the Arctic night, far off the coast of northern Greenland, the scientists will be on their own, making any emergency evacuation almost impossible.

 “We’ll be isolated,” Rex said.
 “No other ice breaker can then reach us because the ice will be too thick.”

-Since then, scientific understanding of the role the Arctic plays in the world’s climate has grown.
+Since then, scientific understanding of the role the Arctic plays in the world’s climate has grown, though so has concern about the changes being observed, such as increasingly early sea ice melts .

-Rex cited the polar vortices that blasted cold air as far as Florida last winter and last month’s early heat wave in Europe as prime examples of the impact that a change in the Arctic weather system might entail.
+Rex cited the polar vortices that blasted cold air as far as Florida last winter and the early summer heat wave in Europe as prime examples of the impact that a change in the Arctic weather system might entail.

 “The dramatic warming of the Arctic doesn’t stay in the Arctic,” he said, adding that understanding the processes at play in the far north is crucial if world leaders are to make the right decisions to curb climate change.